-Not sure about the distance you're covering with a daily walk?
+Not sure about the distance you're covering with a daily walk or run?

-Many people are walking all over the place, yet they have no idea how many miles they've covered.
+Many people who exercise, count their steps, but don't know how many miles they've covered.
 Normally, this isn't a big issue.
 But as Peter Drucker once said, "What gets measured, gets managed."

 (Plus, we also provide a couple of charts you can use to "guesstimate" how many steps are covered in an average walk.)

 Step #1: Purchase a Pedometer (or Use Your Smartphone)

 There is only one way to be 100% certain of the steps that you're walking every mile...

 You'll be surprised that most pedometers are relatively inexpensive and they can be worn without make you feel like you have to carry yet another digital device.
 In fact, lots of people treat pedometers as a fashion statement (like the FitBit.)

 If you're interested in learning more, then check out this resource page that we cover a wealth of information about purchasing the right pedometer for your needs.
 You don't have to blow the bank when selecting a pedometer -- a good one (like the Fitbit Charge 2) usually costs a little over $100 and will last for years.

 Another option is to use a step counter app on your smartphone.
 While these aren't as accurate as a pedometer, they do a good enough job to provide you with a decent estimate of how many steps you cover every mile.